If you think cardio alone is the key to blasting belly fat, keep reading!

-Research on dieters who don’t lift, shows that, on average, 75 percent of their weight loss is from fat, while 25 percent is from muscle.
+Research on dieters who don’t weight lift, shows that, on average, 75 percent of their weight loss is from fat, while 25 percent is from muscle.
 Muscle loss may drop your scale weight, but it doesn’t improve your reflection in the mirror and it makes you more likely to gain back the flab you lost.

 Research shows that between the ages of 30 and 50, you’ll likely lose 10 percent of your body’s total muscle.
 Worse yet, it’s likely to be replaced by fat over time, says a study.
 This increases your waist size because one pound of fat takes up 18 percent more space than one pound of muscle.